Code-Institute-Submissions/jensalindgren-pro1/README.md

 ## Commit History

 - The commit history can be found on Github.
-- I started the project on my local machine and then pushed it to Github.
-So the commit history is not showing on Github. step by step in th browser.
+- I started the project on my local machine in VSCode and then pushed it to Github.
+So the full commit history is not showing on Github.
 I started my project with my index.html file and just kept on building my project step by step.
 Halfway through the project I started to use my Github repository.
 I pushed my project to Github and then started to work on my project in the browser.
-So thats giving a little bit of a messy commit history.
+So thats giving it a little bit of a messy commit history.

 [Back to top ⇧](#html--css-project)